RELATIONS & PERSONNEL MANAGEMENT

 of the effect of external debt on the economic growth

-of Nigeria is restricted to the period between 1980
+of Nigeria is restricted to the period from first quarter

 From the literature, the channels through which indebtedness

 works against growth are identified as: current stock